Key takeaways

 Inventory reports are especially important for driving profitability at your hotel’s restaurant and diminishing waste of perishable goods.
 You can also get a better idea of expected stock vs actual stock to determine inefficiencies.
 Using your POS to control inventory also helps control and maximize profitability.

-5. Employee reports
+5. Employee sales reports

-Employee reports help you to understand who are your best performing employees, the total tips received, and how many hours they worked to better calculate tips and pay.
-Understanding your best performing employees is crucial in order to properly promote them, motivate those who are not performing well, and to get an idea of when to schedule which employees based on their productivity.
+Employee reports help you to understand who are your best performing employees, the total tips received and how many hours they worked to better calculate tips and pay.
+Understanding your best performing employees is crucial in order to properly promote them, motivate those who are not performing well and to get an idea of when to schedule which employees based on their productivity.

 How your hotel can use POS reporting